What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 What about COVID-19?

 The pandemic continues to plague countries around the world.
-Tokyo is currently operating under a state of emergency, fans are barred from attending the games in person.
-Officials are also asking that people not congregate on roads alongside outdoor events like the marathon, according to The Washington Post.
+Tokyo is currently operating under a state of emergency, and fans are barred from attending the games in person.
+Officials are also asking that people not congregate on roads alongside outdoor events like the marathon, according to the Washington Post.

 Read more: Tokyo Olympics: The athletes that have tested positive for COVID-19